Busch Memorial Stadium: Construction

 By the late 1950s, however, the need for a new park could no longer be staved off.
 Sportsman's Park/Busch Stadium had almost no parking, and the neighborhood around it had gone to seed.

 In 1958, Charles Farris, the city's head of development, proposed a new stadium downtown as the core of a plan to revive a 31-block area of the business district.
 The original design of the stadium called for a baseball-only format, but after the NFL's Chicago Cardinals moved to St. Louis at the end of the 1959 season, becoming known as the football Cardinals in St. Louis, the design was altered to accommodate football as well: the football Cardinals would share Sportsman's Park/Busch Stadium with the baseball Cardinals.

-With support from the local Chamber of Commerce, the Civic Center Redevelopment Corporation was established in September 1959, and it was given power of eminent domain, which was used to condemn several areas that were rundown or had gone to seed years before, including the small Chinatown district, the Grand Theater strip club, and various flophouses and abandoned warehouses.
+With support from the local Chamber of Commerce, the Civic Center Redevelopment Corporation was established in September 1959, and it was given power of eminent domain, which was used to condemn several areas that were rundown or had gone to seed years before, including the small Chinatown district, the Grand Theater (a historic opera house that had evolved into a burlesque strip club), and various flophouses and abandoned warehouses.

 Groundbreaking occurred on May 25, 1964, and construction took just under two years.
-The plan also included parking garages, a hotel (a Stouffer's hotel), and office buildings.
+The plan also included parking garages, the Stouffer's Riverfront Inn, and office buildings.
 A few years later, it also became the new home of the Spanish Pavilion from the 1964 New York World's Fair.